ausbitbank/stable-diffusion-discord-bot/commands.md

 `!fade` and attach image to apply gradient transparency to edges (fadeleft/faderight/fadeup/fadedown also available)

-`!text your text here`  and attach image to add text to an image (WIP, crap)
+`!text your text here`  and attach image to add text to an image (alt: !textTopLeft/Top/TopRight/Left/Centre/Right/BottomLeft/Bottom/BottomRight)

 `!metadata` extract exif metadata from an attached image